 Architecture

 Relevance of Architecture is fairly self explanatory within the topic of small houses.
 I will look for typefaces and publication styles which would fit under the heading of architecture.
+Interior Design

 The interior design is key to a successful small house project.
 I was watching one short video about how glass and use of minimal materials can create the sense of infinity within a space.
+Sustainability and the environment

 The ideals of this philosophy will effect the final product in terms of questioning the relevance of design choices.
 For example will it be necessary to full colour print every image in full CMYK or digital print; would it be better to screen print certain parts of the publication?
+Social impact

 By reducing the size of your house it will inevitably have an effect on you socially.
 So will consider the social impact and responds to it graphically.
 An example would be the idea of reusing materials or buying materials to last.